aryan2305/Relief/README.md

 # &quot;Relief&quot;

-Relief would be an Android/ iOS app for disaster management at the very personal level.
+Relief would be an Android app for disaster management at the very personal level.
 This app will be helpful for everyone especially for the people living in a disaster-prone area.
 The app would help people to know about the disasters or when the next may come or what do it in a situation if the user or someone else is disaster-struck.
 It will also provide the platform for others people to provide Relief measures to the victims of the unfortunate.

 ## Key Features